Join our newsletter.

 1. You’re not sure how to structure your business

 This is one of the first big decisions you’ll have to make when you launch.
-Will you be a partnership, an LLC, a corporation?
+Will you be a partnership, an LLC, or a corporation?
 The structure you choose can govern the future of your business.
-It affects your tax obligations, your exposure to personal liability and the way you can – legally – obtain funding.
+It affects your tax obligations, your exposure to personal liability, and the way you can – legally – obtain funding.

 An experienced business attorney can help you determine the best structure for your business and create and file the necessary paperwork.